राम

 नामासी विन्मुख तो नर पापिया | हरीविण धांवया न पवे कोणी || २ ||

 Dnyaneshwar does not soften this verse.
 The one whose face is turned from the Name is papiya, the one defined by obstruction.
 And no matter how hard you run without Hari, you do not arrive.
 The effort is real.
 The legs are pumping.
 But the compass is not pointed at the Name, and so the running goes nowhere.
-This is not a verse about punishment.
-It is a verse about direction.
+This is a verse about direction, not punishment.

 You recognize this.
 Not from scripture.
 From your own life.
 The running without arriving.
 The effort that produces motion but not depth.
 The suspicion, growing quieter as you grow older, that the direction matters more than the speed.
 Dnyaneshwar is not interested in guilt.
 He is interested in showing you the mechanism.
 You do not need to run harder.
 You need to face the Name.
 One turn.
 One syllable.
 And the running that was going nowhere suddenly has a destination.